- Dante’s technique of rapid recontextualization, here applied to Francesca’s story

 Ah, if only it had pleased the Maker of the Universe that the cause of my apology had never existed, for then neither would others have sinned against me, nor would I have suffered punishment unjustly–the punishment, I mean, of exile and poverty.
 Since it was the pleasure of the citizens of the most beautiful and famous daughter of Rome, Florence, to cast me out of her sweet bosom — where I was born and bred up to the pinnacle of my life, and where, with her good will, I desire with all my heart to rest my weary mind and to complete the span of time that is given to me — I have traveled like a stranger, almost like a beggar, through virtually all the regions to which this tongue of ours extends, displaying against my will the wound of fortune for which the wounded one is often unjustly accustomed to be held accountable.
 Truly I have been a ship without sail or rudder, brought to different ports, inlets, and shores by the dry wind that painful poverty blows.
 And I have appeared before the eyes of many who perhaps because of some report had imagined me in another form.
 In their sight not only was my person held cheap, but each of my works was less valued, those already completed as much as those yet to come.
 (Convivio 1,3-3-5, trans.
 Richard Lansing, on Digital Dante)

-[25] In the Commedia, Dante intertwines the personal theme of his bitter exile with a moral indictment of Florence.
+[25] In the Inferno (begun circa 1308), Dante intertwines the personal theme of his bitter exile with a moral indictment of Florence.
 While in the above passage from the Convivio Dante writes with resignation of the will of the Florentine citizens to cast him out — “Poi che fu piacere de li cittadini de la bellissima e famosissima figlia di Roma, Fiorenza, di gittarmi fuori del suo dolce seno“ (Since it was the pleasure of the citizens of the most beautiful and famous daughter of Rome, Florence, to cast me out of her sweet bosom) — in the Commedia those Florentine citizens are not let off the moral hook so easily.
 Rather they are subjected to a rigorous examination and their moral failures are unsparingly registered.

 [26] Over the years, Dante elaborated a lexicon of exile.
 In the Convivio he cites the example of the unjust exile of Boethius.
 Unjust as it was, it was a cause of infamy to Boethius: “la perpetuale infamia del suo essilio” (the perpetual infamy of his exile [1.2.13]).

-[28] Onta, the shame and dishonor that results from social and civic injury, is a topic that will recur in the Commedia, for instance in the Geri del Bello episode of Inferno 29.
+[28] Onta, the shame and dishonor that results from social and civic injury, is a sentiment that will recur in the Commedia, for instance in the Geri del Bello episode of Inferno 29.
 See the Commento on Inferno 29 for a detailed discussion of onta in the context of Florentine factional violence and the practice of vendetta.
+The word onta is deeply sutured into the psyche of Italian communal life, as we can see by following its lexical traces in the Commedia.

 ed è chi per ingiuria par ch’aonti, sì che si fa de la vendetta ghiotto, e tal convien che ’l male altrui impronti.
 (Purg.
 17.121-23)